flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    This Add-ons is known to cause severe issues with the A32NX.
+    This Add-on is known to cause severe issues with the A32NX.

-    This compatibility mod is available on flightsim.to and may overwrite our systems / EFB resulting in outdated systems or missing features in our EFB when the mod is installed.
+    This compatibility mod is available on flightsim.to and may overwrite our systems / EFB, resulting in outdated systems or missing features in our EFB when the mod is installed.

     ^^Possible Solution or Workaround^^

     - Uninstall the mod
-    - Use an addon linker to ensure the mod is only installed when you plan to use it.
+    - Use an add-on linker to ensure the mod is only installed when you plan to use it.

 ??? bug "Co-Pilot Add-ons"
     ### Co-Pilot Add-ons